 👉 The number of employees an employer is claiming for

 👉 The start and end date of the claim period

-Employers can claim for multiple pay period and employees at the same time.
-The start date of the claim is the start date of the earlier pay period that is being claimed for and the end date is the end date of the most recent pay period that is being claimed for.
+Employers can claim for multiple pay periods and employees at the same time.
+The start date of the claim is the start date of the earlier pay period that is being claimed for, and the end date is the end date of the most recent pay period that is being claimed for.

-Employers must keep records of SSP that have been paid and that they want to claim back from HMRC, just in case there is ever a dispute.
+Employers must keep a record of SSP paid that they want to claim back from HMRC.
+This should be done in the event of any disputes.

 The records, which must be kept for a minimum of three years after the payment is received, can be stored in any way an employer chooses.